skip to content

 01:21:35 - Anthony Campolo

-It's like the Redwood for PHP, am I right?
+It's like the Redwood for PHP.
+Am I right?
+Yeah.

 01:21:38 - Nick Taylor

-Yeah, yeah, exactly, exactly.
 Cool.
-Cool.
 Yeah.
-Speaking of which, I'm hanging with Amy Dutton at some point once the RSCs are no longer experimental, I think, because we're still doing some work on there.
+Speaking of which, I'm, I'm gonna be hanging with Amy Dutton at some point once, once the, once the RSCs are like no longer experimental, I think, cuz they're still doing some work on them.

 01:21:50 - Anthony Campolo

-But yeah, I will watch the crap out of that stream.
+But yeah, I, I will watch the crap outta that stream.
 I will be there.

 01:21:54 - Nick Taylor

 Cool.
 Awesome.
-All right, well, take care everybody and Anthony, if you just don't mind staying on for a sec and we'll probably see you tomorrow later.
+All right, well take care everybody.
+And Anthony, if you just don't mind staying on for a sec and we'll probably see you tomorrow.